|

 Stay in Touch!

+Your comments, suggestions and criticisms will help to keep us on track and in focus.
 Like to write?
 Submit a story, article or feature (see Submission Guidelines below).
 Photos are welcome, too!

 Don't want to write?
 Just drop us a note about a potential story (with contacts and some details when possible) and we will follow up on it.
+We want to hear your ideas and suggestions, so please pass them on.

 Submission Guidelines

-Our Purpose – EV Surge is a tool to disburse information about news, events, policies and predictions about electrified transportation in a clear, concise and easily accessible and readable form.
+– EV Surge is a tool to disburse information about news, events,

 Use the K.I.S.S principle – Get to the point.
 Be direct and concise.
 Clarity and brevity will improve communication.